What are the dates for short-term trips with ENGAGE THE ISLANDS?

 Can couples and families with children participate?

 Yes!
 We encourage couples and families with kids to prayerfully consider joining a trip.
 We realize that it is a step of faith to take children overseas, but we believe that this is one of the best things parents can give kids—a chance to be a part of the global Church and Great Commission.
 Moreover, kids aren’t just tagging along, but will bring something unique to their team and base that otherwise would be missing.
 However, please keep in mind that these trips are primarily geared towards young adults and you may not be able to take part of all that your team is doing in order to care for your children.
 Contact your team leader to process what it could look for your family to go.
+(Per diem adjustment is negligible for children under the age of two.
+We recommend adding 50% of adult per diem for each child ages 2-11.
+Children age 12 and above will be considered an adult for fund-raising purposes.)

 Is it required that I’ve been on a short-term trip before coming to ENGAGE THE ISLANDS?